mjhong0708/amp/docs/develop.rst

 To create a release, we go through the following steps.

+* Reserve a DOI for the new release via zenodo.org.
+  Do this by creating a new upload, and choosing "pre-reserve" before adding any files.

-* Note this release on the master branch first.
+* Prepare the master branch for the release.
-  For Release Notes, the changes should have been catalogued under a "Development version" heading; move these to a new heading for this release, along with a release date.
+  (1) Update Release Notes, where the changes should have been catalogued under a "Development version" heading; move these to a new heading for this release, along with a release date and the DOI from above.
-  Also note the latest stable release on the index.rst page.
+  (2) Also note the latest stable release on the index.rst page.

 * Create a new branch on the bitbucket repository with the version name, as in `v0.5`.
   (Don't create a separate branch if this is a bugfix release, e.g., 0.5.1 --- just add those to the v0.5 branch.)